-The purpose of this workshop is to enable grant writers to build stronger grant applications.
-The session will review basic grant writing tips and common mistakes to avoid.
+The purpose of these workshops is to enable grant writers to build stronger grant applications.
+The sessions will review basic grant writing tips and common mistakes to avoid.
 Our goal in providing this training is to encourage and support strong programs and their sustainability.
-This workshop will not be specific to the 21st CCLC application but will be applicable to all competitive grant applications.
+These workshops will not be specific to the 21st CCLC application but will be applicable to all competitive grant applications.

 The 21st CCLC programs must provide safe environments for students during non-school hours.
 Each grant program must serve students from one school site, where at least 40% of the students attending that school are economically disadvantaged; however, services may be offered at the school and at other locations.
 All centers must provide a range of high-quality services to support student learning and development.

 Authorized under the Elementary and Secondary Education Act (ESEA), as amended by Every Student Succeeds Act, Title IV, Part B administered by the Arizona Department of Education; the specific purposes of the law are to: